davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 entire spectrum define a similar age, within error, of 1.71 Ma.
-From these age data we infer that the xenoliths were entrained from the upper mantle directly underlying the Crystal Knob volcanic pipe at ca. 1.7 Ma, or mid-Pleistocene time.
+From these age data we infer that the xenoliths were entrained from the upper mantle directly underlying the Crystal Knob volcanic pipe during the mid-Pleistocene, at ca. 1.65 Ma.

 <!--[[step_heating]]-->